 My stomach calls for dandelion tea.

-After a while he understood who he were and where he come from.
+After a while he understood who he was and where he came from.

 Bounding through disbelief to get back to belief again.